 My research applies a variety of methods to advance our understanding of cultural systems.
-My work substantively focuses on political opinion in the contemporary United States and the question of how American cultural differences map onto current political divides.
+My work substantively focuses on political opinion in the United States and the question of how American cultural differences map onto current political divides.

 Crafting Methods for Cultural Analysis

 In recent collaborative work, I use word embeddings – vector space models of semantic relations between words – to extract dimensions of cultural meaning from texts.
 After showing how word embedding models can faithfully capture cultural associations along many dimensions of meaning, we apply this method to texts published over the span of the 20th century to discover the ways in which shared understandings social class have persisted or evolved during an era of economic transformation.
 In 2021, the paper was awarded the Outstanding Article Publication Award by the American Sociological Association’s Mathematical Sociology Section.

 Belief Systems and Polarization in the American Public

 Partisan Alignment and the Emergence of Ideology

 Since the 1960s, scholars of public opinion have maintained that the American electorate is “innocent of ideology,” and that the liberal/conservative spectrum is a poor model for how most Americans think through politics.
-In work forthcoming in Social Science Research, I examine patterns of ideological alignment in nationally-representative data and identify a recent, powerful shift in American public opinion.
+In work recently published in Social Science Research, I examine patterns of ideological alignment in nationally-representative data and identify a recent, powerful shift in American public opinion.
 For the first time since at least the 1940s, Americans political attitudes are beginning to organize along a few distinct axes of ideological opposition.
 Preprint available on SocArXiv here!